nervosnetwork/mercury/docs/config.md

 type: `bool`

-### `need_sync`
+### `allow_parallel_sync`

-If this is true, mercury do will synchronize blocks parallelly when start.
-Otherwise, mercury will judge the necessity of synchronization parallel.
+If this is true, mercury will synchronize blocks parallelly when started.
+Otherwise, it will judge the necessity of synchronization parallel.

 type: `bool`